 Yes, you can get a prescription for the pill at the Contraceptive Clinic.

 Male students are required to provide a urine sample.
 This sample should be taken first thing after getting up on the morning of the appointment.
-Urine sample bottles are available from the Student Health Centre Administration Office.
+Urine sample bottles are available from the Student Health Centre Reception.
 Female students are not required to provide a urine sample.

 No, medical certs cannot be issued retrospectively for dates in the past.